Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

    vname2 : type2,
     ...  )

 Each declaration consists of a variable name (an identifier) and its type, separated by ``:``.
 Multiple variable declarations are separated by ``,``.
-The initialization values for variables are to be specified in ``init.json`` at the time of contract creation.
+The initialization values for variables are to be specified at the time of contract creation.

 Mutable Variables
 *****************